section-engineering-education/engineering-education/content/articles/consuming-rest-api-in-flutter-building-a-weather-app-that-makes-a-network-call-to-a-backend-server/index.md

 - We created a WeatherController class that extends the GetxController class.
 Learn how to use GetX for state management [here](https://www.section.io/engineering-education/flutter-getx-ecosystem-for-state-management/#:~:text=GetX%20is%20a%20simple%20yet,dependency%20injection%2C%20and%20route%20management.&text=It%20supports%20the%20decoupling%20of,%2C%20dependency%20injection%2C%20and%20navigation.)

 - We have defined a `getWeatherData` method.
 It returns a `Future` of `Weather`.
-The `Weather` is the class we created in the model which is a representation of our data.
+The `Weather` is the class we created in the model, representing our data.
-- We injected the `WeatherService` class we created in the service folder using GetX and use the instance created to call the `getWeather` method and save the response in a variable `res` and return the response.
+- We injected the `WeatherService` class we created in the service folder using GetX and used the instance created to call the `getWeather` method and save the Response in a variable `res` and return the Response.

 ### The Utilities